4d/4D-Analyzer-VSCode/editor/README.md

   - Setting: 4D-Analyzer.diagnostics.enable
   - Values: true (default) / false
   - Enables/disables the automatic Syntax Checking.

+- **Diagnostics: Scope**
+  - Setting: 4D-Analyzer.diagnostics.scope
+  - Values: "Workspace" (default) / "Document"
+  - Specifies if the Syntax Checking is performed on the current workspace or on the current document only.

+- **Server: Path**
+  - Setting: 4D-Analyzer.server.path
+  - Values: path
+  - Path to the **4D**, **4D Server** or **tool4d** application to use as LSP server.

 - **Trace: Server**
   - Setting: 4D-Analyzer.trace.server